-World War Two had a significant impact on the male and female population at Furman University.
+World War II had a significant impact on the male and female population at Furman University.
 Even though many students were commissioned for the war, the university responded with patriotism and dedication to the cause.

-Before the U.S. entered World War Two, the need for soldiers and navy men was not required.
+Before the U.S. entered World War II, the need for soldiers and navy men was not required.
 The University reported that “enrollment dropped no more than 19 students in 1941” (’25-’75 Toward a New Identity 114).
 At the end of the 1940-1941 school year, 100 Furman men had graduated.
 Also during that school year, the first fifty women were admitted and resided in Montague Hall.
 It was later in 1941 when Furman men would be called to the war effort in massive numbers and the male/female ration would begin to change.
 Although women were admitted, it would not be until the early 1960’s that the women’s college would merge with Furman.

 After the Japanese attacked Pearl Harbor on December 6, 1941, the U.S. declared war on the Japanese and Italy.
 As a result of the attack, more and more of Furman men were being drafted into the war.
 According to the Furman newspaper, “over a hundred Furman men were serving in the armed forces.”
 The newspaper also pointed out that “some are even planning to volunteer…..and like true Americans, the Furman boys are willing.”
 It was evident that the Furman male population was true patriots, whom were ready to respond immediately to the call of duty.
 One such Furman man who responded to the call of duty was J. Warren White.
 During the 1941-1942 school year, when Mr. White was drafted, 92 men graduated from Furman.
 The number was down only eight from the previous year.
 However, the university responded to the decrease in male students by enrolling more females.
 “The increase in women’s admissions seemed to be the best solution to the enrollment problem” of the men (F.U.
 T.A.N.I.
 115).
 The women admissions increased by about 50, totaling one-hundred by the fall of 1942.
 As the statistics indicate, the ratio of males to females was about 50/50.